donghuison/donghuison.github.io/_posts/2024-07-20-coputational-mhd-what.md

 ## Definition and Principles

 At its core, CMHD employs numerical techniques to solve the coupled equations of fluid dynamics and electrodynamics, allowing researchers to model complex plasma behaviors that would be difficult or impossible to study experimentally.
 The field builds upon computational fluid dynamics methods, adapting them to handle the additional complexities introduced by magnetic fields.
-Key principles include maintaining conservation laws, particularly the divergence-free condition of magnetic fields (∇⋅B=0), to avoid unrealistic effects in simulations.
+Key principles include maintaining conservation laws, particularly the divergence-free condition of magnetic fields ($$\nabla \cdot \mathbf{B} = 0$$), to avoid unrealistic effects in simulations.
 CMHD software implementations range from open-source packages like Pencil Code and RAMSES to specialized commercial solutions, providing researchers with a variety of tools to tackle diverse magnetohydrodynamic problems.

 ## Key Mathematical Equations